Cursors

 Connections use cursors to advance through paginated lists.
 A cursor is an opaque string that indicates a specific point in this.

 Here, opaque means that the string has no meaning except its value. cursors shouldn’t be decoded, reverse-engineered, or generated ad-hoc.
-The only guarantee of a cursor is that, after you retrieve one, you can use it to request subsequent or preceeding items in the list.
+The only guarantee of a cursor is that, after you retrieve one, you can use it to request subsequent or preceding items in the list.

 Although cursors can be tricky, they were chosen for Relay-style connections because they can be implemented in stable and high-performing ways.